RedisTimeSeries/RedisTimeSeries/docs/commands/ts.create.md

 <details open><summary><code>CHUNK_SIZE size</code></summary>

+is initial allocation size, in bytes, for the data part of each new chunk.
+Actual chunks may consume more memory.
+Changing chunkSize (using `TS.ALTER`) does not affect existing chunks.

-is memory size, in bytes, allocated for each data chunk.
-Must be a multiple of 8 in the range [128 ..
+Must be a multiple of 8 in the range [64 ..
 1048576].
 When not specified, it is set to 4096 bytes (a single memory page).

+Note: the minimal value was 128 between versions 1.6.10 and 1.6.17, and in version 1.8.0.

 The data in each key is stored in chunks.
-Each chunk contains data in a given timeframe.
+Each chunk contains an header and the data in a given timeframe.
 An index contains all chunks.
 Iterations occur inside each chunk.
 Depending on your use case, consider these tradeoffs for having smaller or larger sizes of chunks:

   - Insert performance: Smaller chunks result in slower inserts (more chunks need to be created).
   - Query performance: Queries for a small subset when the chunks are very large are slower, as we need to iterate over the chunk to find the data.
-  - Larger chunks take more memory: If you have a very large number of keys and very few samples per key, smaller chunks can save memory.
+  - Larger chunks may take more memory when you have a very large number of keys and very few samples per key.

  If you are unsure about your use case, select the default.
 </details>